arminc/grocery/backend-app/performance-test/README.md

-Integration-test module is responsible for testing against a running Grocery application.
-It's goal do integration testing and thereby to verify if the Grocery app works when run in docker.
+Performance-test module is responsible for testing against a running Grocery application.
+It's goal is to verify if the application performs well, this is not yet tested correctly.
+This is just a setup and a try.